mgomez9638/CIS-106-Mario-Gomez/README.md

 In session 8 of CIS 106, we learn about loops and how useful they are.
 More specifically, we focused on while loops.
 It requires the user to test a condition until it is met.
 The loop structure is different than the function structure.
 I am learning the proper way to code rather than just doing it to do it.
 I want to being involved in some way with coding in my future.

 ## Assignment 9

+In session 9 of CIS 106, we learn about do while loops and repeat until loops.
+It helps the user by focusing on excuting a block before checking on the condition.
+I am not as familiar with do while loops as I should be but I have used them before.
+My go to loop was usually the for loop.
+I mostly implemented them into my projects until I learned about switch case.
+I enjoyed to create introduction descriptions, menus afterwards, and then closing descriptions when the user ended the program.
+Moreover, creating these programs in Flowgorithm is a bit of a head scratcher because it is different than IDEs.
+Every new documentation has its assets, so I will be learning as I go.

+## Assignment 10